ChapelR/harlowe-audio/docs/README.md

 [Complete API Reference](./API.md)

+> [!WARNING]
+> If you're using **Harlowe v3.x (or later)**, some updates to the way the engine preserves state via reloads may cause parts of this library to stop functioning correctly when used outside of the Story JavaScript or equivalent; particularly things that need initialized.
+There is not much I can do to fix this on my end--for now, it's recommended that you define all your tracks and menu links in Story JavaScript, not in `startup`-tagged passages.
+All other commands, like playing or stopping audio, should continue to work as expected.

 If you just need some audio and don't need anything too complex, start at [Installation](#installation) and then read some of the [examples](#detailed-examples) to see if what you want to do is covered.
 If you want anything more complex than that, or if you have grand, complex ideas, you'll need to read the whole thing.

 ## Introduction